FleaRex/PersonalBlog/_posts/2018-11-10-marioKart.md

 ## What is a defensive item?

 Certain items can be held behind your character by holding **L** on the controller.
-These include Bananas, Bob-ombs, Green Shells and Red Shells.
+These items include Bananas, Bob-ombs, Green Shells and Red Shells.
 I call these defensive items as while you're doing this you can't be hit by a Red Shell.

 Now we know that you can hold items behind you...